spr-networks/super/packet_logs/README.md

 * reconnecting -- receive +1 events for each connection
 __BUGS__

+need to fix the reconnect-bug, restarting api results in 2msgs etc.

 # issues

 the eventbus is a bit wonky with +1 connections